engie-group/shaystack/docs/index.md

 The flexibility of the project allows many integration scenarios.

-To expose your current datas with haystack, the first step is:
+To expose your current datas with a haystack, the first step is:

 - associate your fields to a collections of haystack tags
 - group your tags in entities
-- add a uniq `id' for each entities
+- add a uniq `id' for each entity
 - add reference between entities

 Then, with this model, choice a path to expose your haystack data.